Jenn1313/ReadME/README.md

 How/where to download your program
 Any modifications needed to be made to files/folders

-Executing program:

-How to run the program
+How to run the program:

-Step-by-step bullets
+Program found in Bootcamp folder under homework, package.json attached to ReadME in GitHub.

 Authors

 Jennifer Buehrle
+GitHub: Jenn1313

 License